sam-grant/pyutils/pyutils/README.md

 #### `pyvector`

-Tools for 3D element wise vector operations in a pure Python environment.
+Tools for 3D element-wise vector operations in a pure Python environment.

 <details>
 <summary><strong>Click for details<strong></summary>